Avenue of Remembrance

 Artist impression by local artist Antonia Enthoven

-HMTL are working in partnership with the Leeds Hollingbourne and District Branch of the Royal British Legion, to plant an “Avenue of Remembrance”, with 100 trees to mark the 100th anniversary of the end of WW1.
+HMTL have worked in partnership with the Leeds Hollingbourne and District Branch of the Royal British Legion, to plant an “Avenue of Remembrance”, with 100 trees to mark the 100th anniversary of the end of WW1.

-The trees will be planted in 4 lines of 25, with a “Circle of Peace” in the middle of the Avenue.
+The trees have been planted in 4 lines of 25, with a “Circle of Peace” in the middle of the Avenue.

 The Hawthorn tree was chosen from a long list of trees native to the Kent country side as it best embodies and personifies the soldier and comrades that so valiantly marched into battle to defend our liberties.